sleeQwQ/webAssignment2/README.md

 + Get /api/users - returns an array of user objects.
 + Post /api/users - authenticates a user.
 + Post /api/users?action=register - registers a new user.
-+ Get /api/users/userName - returns detailed information on a specific user.
++ Get /api/users/:userName - returns detailed information on a specific user.
-+ Put /api/users/userName - updates a specific user.
++ Put /api/users/:userName - updates a specific user.
-+ Delete /api/users/userName - deletes a specific user.
++ Delete /api/users/:userName - deletes a specific user.
-+ Post /api/users/userName/favourites - adds user's favourite movie
++ Post /api/users/:userName/favourites - adds user's favourite movie
-+ Get /api/users/userName/favourites - returns a specific user's favourite movie.
++ Get /api/users/:userName/favourites - returns a specific user's favourite movie.
++ Delete /api/users/:userName/favourites/:id - delete a specific user's one specific favourite movie.
++ Post /api/users/:userName/watchlist - adds a movie into a specific user's watch list.
++ Get /api/users/:userName/watchlist - returns a specific user's watch list.
++ Delete /api/users/:userName/watchlist/:id - delete a specific user's one specific movie from movie list.
++ Get /api/upcoming - returns an array of upcoming movies.
++ Post /api/upcoming - add a new movie to the upcoming list, add an id if it has no id.
++ Get /api/upcoming/:id - check if a movie is in upcoming list, and return its info if true.

 ## Error/Exception Testing.